ADF Logo

-Supreme Court Weighs Tennessee’s Ability to Protect Children from Harmful Transition Procedures
+Supreme Court Rules Tennessee Can Protect Children from Harmful Transition Procedures

-In December, the U.S. Supreme Court will hear oral argument in a case that could have vast implications for children around the country.
+In December 2024, the U.S. Supreme Court heard oral argument in a case that will have vast implications for children around the country.
 In United States of America v.
-Skrmetti, the Court will consider whether a Tennessee law that protects children from dangerous, life-altering “gender transition” drugs and surgeries is constitutional.
+Skrmetti, the Court considered whether a Tennessee law that protects children from dangerous, life-altering “gender transition” drugs and surgeries is constitutional.

 Let’s walk through where this lawsuit came from and what’s at stake in this important case.